The Pacifica neighborhood near Mission Bay in San Diego features several models of Palmer & Krisel homes.

 Their house is a model “C,” the same as the Bradley home, but flopped.
 Prior to their purchase, POs had razed

 the original stone fireplace and relocated an enclosed firebox to the side of the house to open up the view.
-Guy West, an architect friend of theirs, help coalesce their ideas and took things further than the Dines would have on their own.
+Guy West, an architect friend of theirs, helped coalesce their ideas and took things further than the Dines would have on their own.

 The plan that emerged included a retaining wall that steps down the slope; an aggregate driveway; a new concrete bench, planter box, fire pit, stairs and walkways; and an aluminum trellis that casts architectural shadows on the cement.
 They also changed out all of their windows and had the exterior coated with smooth plaster.

-“The project just kind of grew; we were going to redo the landscape, then we said let’s do the concrete, let’s restucco and do all the windows.
+“The project just kind of grew; we were going to redo the landscape, then we said let’s do the concrete, let’s re-stucco and do all the windows.
 We’re thrilled with it, but it wasn’t the best way to go about it; you’re supposed to have a budget and stick to it,” Cheryl laughs.

 “I did say I’d love to be outside and be warm; what can we do about that?
 I liked everything Marty and Guy were proposing, but when the money factor hit, I had to get talked into things.
-I was the one who had to hold them back—still, they went out of control.
+I was the one who had to hold them back.
+Still, they went out of control.
 But if I didn’t like something I nixed it.”

-Rex and Lynn’s home is a different P&K, a model “A.” He’s added a studio for his graphic design business, but the rest of the layout, including the kitchen with its pocket doors and the unpainted tongue-and-groove ceiling, is original.
+Rex and Lynn’s Pacifica home is a different P&K, a model “A.” He’s added a studio for his graphic design business, but the rest of the layout, including the kitchen with its pocket doors and the unpainted tongue-and-groove ceiling, is original.
 Windows were replaced in 1994 and, due to a settling problem brought on by leaking hot water pipes in the slab, the living room has a replacement self leveling cement floor from the same material they use in broadcast studios, then topped with cork.

 The pair met over Rex’s hobby of renting out the house for commercial photo shoots, but Lynn finds she doesn’t have the stamina to see their own place used as a set.
 “The last time there was a job here,” she says, “within 10 minutes the sliders were popped out and all of the furniture was in the front yard; I could not get out of here quickly enough.”